OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/overview/excel-add-ins-reference-overview.md

 Note that the relationships section within the document lists the properties that are used to navigate from the main object to another related object.
 These are non-scalar objects that themselves may contain other properties, methods and relationships.

-- [Workbook](../../api/excel/excel.workbook): The top-level object that contains related workbook objects such as worksheets, tables, ranges, etc. It also can be used to list related references.

-- [Worksheet](../../api/excel/excel.worksheet): Represents a worksheet in a workbook.
-    - [WorksheetCollection](../../api/excel/excel.worksheetcollection): A collection of the **Worksheet** objects in a workbook.

 Some of the core Excel objects are listed below for convenience:

 - [Workbook](../../api/excel/excel.workbook): The top-level object that contains related workbook objects such as worksheets, tables, ranges, etc. It also can be used to list related references.